Roark23/Final_Project/Technologies.md

 The machine learning aspect will take in stock data from the last three years of the dataset and will output prediction prices.
 The code will run two different forecasting models (ARIMA and Facebook Prophet) and will produce graphs displaying the predictions to compare each of the models.

-* import numpy as np: keeps our code more readable
+* import numpy as np: keeps our code more readable.

-* import pandas as pd: tells Phyton to bring the pandas data analysis library into our current environment
+* import pandas as pd: tells Phyton to bring the pandas data analysis library into our current environment.

 * import matplotlib.pyplot as plt: is importer into our namespace under the shorter name plt.
 The pyplot is where the plot () scatter(), and other commands live

-* from pandas.plotting import lag_plot: is a scatter plot for a time series and the same data lagged
+* from pandas.plotting import lag_plot: is a scatter plot for a time series and the same data lagged.

-* import datetime as dt: Return a string stating the day of the week corresponding to datetime dt
+* import datetime as dt: Return a string stating the day of the week corresponding to datetime dt .

 * from sklearn.linear_model import LinearRegression: Is one of the best statistical models that studies the relationship between a dependent variable (Y) with a given set of independent variables (X).
 The relationship is established with the help of fitting a best line. sklearn.linear_model.LinearRegression is the module used to implement linear regression.